tanjera/screeps/to.do.md

 # Implementing...
-- Creep.prototype.travel - path caching
-	- TEST
-	- Creeps will need to be trying to move to room edge... ?
-		- Will need to signify which position is best bridge between rooms?

 - Create Roles.Dredger: each one claim a source in the room (by memory, in sites.mining)
 	- Copy o4kapuk's behavior; burrow, if a source keeper, keep at distance, attack ranged, heal through